opendatalab-no/opendatalab-no.github.io/_use/005-introduction.md

 Research has surveyed barriers regarding the use of open data.
 The main barriers are:

-- The availability of relevant and good quality data varies, is too low or is not reliable.
+- The availability of relevant and good quality data varies, is too low and is not reliable.
 Commercial businesses cannot base their business on such data.

-- Meta data and data documentation is missing, incomplete or of low quality.
+- Meta data and data documentation is missing, incomplete and of low quality.

 - The data formats and data structures used are proprietary and incompatible with each other and cause conversion difficulties that are a barrier as users could not acquire the required software.
 In many cases it is also a challenge to understand the data content.